chromerobv/queue-bot/README.md

-# inspired by the guy below...good read check it out.
+# inspired by the slack-starterbot...good read check it out.
-# slack-starterbot

 A simple Python-powered starter Slack bot.
 Read
 [the tutorial](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html)
 for a full overview.